the fp is weather-climate-geography

 Best time to visit

-Lightweight cottons and linens with rainwear are advised for the coast and lakeside.
-Warmer clothing is needed in June and July and for the cooler mornings on the coast.
-Lightweight layers are needed for much of the year in the highlands.
-Rainwear is advisable between March and June, and October and December.
+For Nairobi and the coast: lightweight cottons and linens are advised.
+Warmer clothing is needed in June and July, while rainwear is advisable between March and June, and October and December.